Kicksecure/security-misc/README.md

 3. Kernel boot parameter `hash_pointers=always`

-Forces all exposed pointers to be hashed and must be used in combination with already enabled kernel boot parameter `slab_debug=FZ`.
-Currently not possible as requires Linux kernel >= 6.17.
+Force all exposed pointers to be hashed and must be used in combination with the already enabled `slab_debug=FZ` kernel boot parameter.
+Currently is not possible as requires Linux kernel >= 6.17.

 * [security-misc issue #253](https://github.com/Kicksecure/security-misc/issues/253)
 * [security-misc pull request #325](https://github.com/Kicksecure/security-misc/pull/325)